-Cybersecurity, tackling immunity to change, and strategic agility in the age of COVID-19 take center stage on day one of OWP liVe
+Strategic agility in the age of COVID-19: focus on day 1 of OWP liVe

 Renewal not return: leadership in times of COVID-19